 Fifteen Ways to Save on Fuel, While Being a General Nuisance and Road Menace.

-This article has been specifically titled to warn people that the advice is NOT to be taken seriously Please read this specific DISCLAIMER :
+This article has been specifically headlined to warn people that the advice put forth here is NOT to be taken seriously Please read this specific DISCLAIMER :

 People who are desperately looking for ways to increase car mileage and save on gasoline may want to consider the following suggestions.
 (Then again, maybe not.)